gaoharimran29-glitch/EC2andRoute53/README.md

 ```
 - Then it will ask an email.
 - Then it will ask your domain name , So just write it.
-- Then SSl certification will deployed to your domain name.
+- Then SSL certification will deployed to your domain name.
   Check in browser → `http://yourpublicip`

 ## Website after SSL certfication (Showing Secure)